 - Describe the structure and function of the main parts of the brain

-Completing Nahce Medical Records Specialist Continuing Heath Education Courses tells your employer that you have receive the highest standards of Medical Records education and have met the educational requirements of the certifying bodies in your field.
+Completing Nahce Medical Records Specialist Continuing Health Education Courses tells your employer that you have received the highest standards of Medical Records education and have met the educational requirements of the certifying bodies in your field.

-Nahce is a Continuing Heath Education provider and agent for the NHA National Exams National Health Career Association, Inc. After program completion, students will be qualified to take the National Healthcareers Association's Certified Electronic Health Records Specialist (CEHRS) and the Certified Billing and Coding Specialist (CBCS) National Exams
+Nahce is a Continuing Health Education provider and agent for the NHA National Exams National Health Career Association, Inc. After courses completion, students will be qualified to take the National Healthcareers Association's Certified Electronic Health Records Specialist (CEHRS) and the Certified Billing and Coding Specialist (CBCS) National Exams

 In order to qualify as a candidate for Nahce Sponsored Certification Testing an individual must obtain one of the following: